dwc42/ece3130_project/README.md

 **ECE 3130 Project**

-Assigned: 3-12-25

-Completed: 4-30-25
+Team Name:

+The C-Team

+Team Members:

-Team: Cole Wilson, Dow Cox, Austin DuCrest, Nolan Magee, Bernie Friesel
+Dow Cox, Bernie Friesel, Austin DuCrest, Nolan Magee, Cole Wilson

+Class Number and Name:

+ECE 3130-001 Microcomputer Systems

+Assigned Date:

+3-12-25

+Submission Date:

+4-30-2025

 **src**

 src folder contains the project code and should be ready to implement on an STM32L476RG MCU NUCLEO-L476RG microcontroller on top of a Trainer4edu EduBase-V2 board.
+We utilzed external buzzers and LEDs with detailed pin connections in the report.